-- Rudder Relay Server Relay servers are not available in the current version.
-In a future version, these optional servers will let you adapt your Rudder architecture to your existing network topology, by acting as a proxy for flows exchanged between managed nodes and the root server. - Rudder Root Server This is the core of the Rudder infrastructure.
+- Rudder Relay Server Relay servers are an optional component in a Rudder architecture.
+They can act as a proxy for all network communications between Rudder agents and a Rudder server.
+This enables them to be installed in a remote datacenter, or inside a restricted network zone, to limit the network flows required to use Rudder. - Rudder Root Server This is the core of the Rudder infrastructure.
 This server must be a dedicated machine (either virtual of physical), and contains the main application components: the web interface, databases, configuration data, logs... - Rudder Rudder is a Drift Assesment software.
 Rudder associates Asset Management and Configuration Management.
 Rudder is a Free Software developed by Normation. - Rule It is the application of one or more directives to a group of nodes.
 It is the glue between both Asset Management and Configuration Management parts of the application. - SQL server Store the received reports from the nodes. - Static group Group of Nodes based on search criteria.
 The search is performed once and the resulting list of Nodes is stored.
 Once declared, the list of nodes will not change, except manual change. - Technique Library This is an organized list of all available Techniques.
 This list can't be modified: every change made by an user will be applied to the Active Techniques. - Technique This is a configuration skeleton, adapted to a function or a particular service (eg DNS resolver configuration).
 This skeleton includes the configuration logic for this function or service, and can be set according to a list of variables (in the same example: IP addresses of DNS servers, the default search box, ...) - Web server application Execute the web interface and the server that handles the new inventories. - Web server front-end Handle the connection to the Web interface, the received inventories and the sharing of the UUID Rudder Root Server.